CGCL-codes/YiTu/README.md

 ```
 The first command converts Graph.el to the binary CSR format and generates a binary graph file with .bcsr extension under the same directory as the original file.
 The second command converts Graph.wel to a binary graph file with .bcsr extension and a binary edgeWeight file with .bcsrw extension.
 ### 3. YiTu_H
-+ First, download and list all the datasets
++ download and list all the datasets
 ```bash
 PYTHONPATH=. python3 test/bench_macro.py --info
 ```